 Conclusion: the critical dimension is 5.2 +/- 0.8.

-The advantage of a worst-case analysis is that it is easy to do.
-The disadvantage is that you account for a very improbable combination of realized dimensions: the maximum allowed deviation in a worst-case combination.
-Therefore the tolerance specifications must be unnecessary tight and become more expensive then necessary.
+The advantage of worst-case analysis is that it is easy to do.
+The disadvantage is that you are considering a very unlikely combination of realized dimensions: the maximum allowable deviation in a worst-case combination.
+Therefore, tolerance specifications must be unnecessary tight and more expensive than necessary.

-In a next article you will read more about performing a statistical tolerance analysis (3) and read about the criteria for deciding if the stack-up meets its requirements (4).
+In the next article you will learn more about performing a statistical tolerance analysis (3) and read about the criteria for deciding if the stack-up meets its requirements (4).